Residential Heat Pump Rebates — Your Energy Advantage® Heat Pump Program

 |Site Built & Existing Manufactured Homes (11.0 HSPF)||Upgrade From DHP System||$100|

-To qualify for a PUD rebate, your home must have electric heat, and the ductless heat pump must be installed by a Tillamook PUD authorized ductless heat pump dealer.
+To qualify for a PUD rebate, your home must have electric heat, and the ductless heat pump must be installed by a Tillamook PUD authorized ductless heat pump dealer, self-installs are not rebate eligible.

 The rebate program is a limited time offer, based on the availability of funds, and is subject to change without notice.